FAQs

 What can I expect during my horse’s first appointment?

 During your horse’s initial appointment, we will discuss your horse’s health history as well as your goals and expectations for the session.
-I will conduct a static and dynamic evaluation of you horse to look for imbalances and asymmetries as well as determine where they may be experiencing muscle dysfunction.
+I will conduct a thorough evaluation of your horse and we will discuss findings and treatment plans.

 How can I prepare for my horse’s appointment?

 Before your appointment, please be sure you horse is dry, brushed and free of mud and debris to the best of your ability.
 If your horse is excessively dirty or wet, it can make it difficult to perform certain maneuvers and making the therapy less effective.
 Please also avoid the use of products like “Show Sheen” or other coat conditioners prior to your horse being worked on.
-They can leave a slippery residue on the coat that makes massage and taping applications more difficult.
+They can leave a slippery residue on the coat that makes bodywork and taping applications more difficult to perform.

 Will receiving a sports massage or kinesiology taping application impact my horse's training and show schedule?